-The Centers for Disease Control and Prevention (CDC) has warned healthcare providers and patients about the potential risk of infection from certain heating cooling devices used during open heart (open-chest) surgery.
+In 2016, the Centers for Disease Control and Prevention (CDC) warned healthcare providers and patients about the potential risk of nontuberculous mycobacterium (NTM) infection from certain heater-cooler devices used during open-heart (open-chest) surgery.

-More than 250,000 heart bypass procedures using heater-cooler devices are performed in the United States every year.
+More than 250,000 heart bypass procedures using heater-cooler devices are performed in the U.S. every year.
 Heater-cooler units are an essential part of these life-saving surgeries because they help keep a patient’s circulating blood and organs at a specific temperature during the procedure.
 Approximately 60 percent of heart bypass procedures performed in the U.S. utilize the devices that have been associated with these infections.
 CDC estimates that in hospitals where at least one infection has been identified, the risk of a patient getting an infection from the bacteria was between about 1 in 100 and 1 in 1,000.
 While these infections can be severe, and some patients in this investigation have died, it is unclear whether the infection was a direct cause of death.
 Available information suggests that patients who had valves or prosthetic products implanted are at higher risk of these infections.

-Centers for Disease Control and Prevention-CDC
+Centers for Disease Control and Prevention (CDC)

-- CDC.
-Press Release.
-Contaminated Devices Putting Open-Heart Surgery Patients at Risk, 10-13-16
+- CDC: “Contaminated Devices Putting Open-Heart Surgery Patients at Risk” (Oct.
+13, 2016)

-- CDC Health Advisory: CDC Advises Hospitals to Alert Patients at Risk from Contaminated Heater-Cooler Devices Used during Cardiac Surgery 10-13-16
+- CDC: “CDC Advises Hospitals to Alert Patients at Risk from Contaminated Heater-Cooler Devices Used during Cardiac Surgery” (Oct.
+13, 2016)

-Food and Drug Administration -FDA
+Food and Drug Administration (FDA)

-- FDA: Heater-Cooler Devices: Reporting Problems to the FDA
+- FDA: “Heater-Cooler Devices: Reporting Problems to the FDA”